philnd1/ArcGIS/Contents/04-make-csv.md

-# instructions for saving data as csv file
+# Step Four: Saving your spreadsheet as .csv file

 ## Saving as a CSV